voldemortX/DST-CBC/README.md

 # Semi-Supervised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum

 This repository contains the code for our paper [DST-CBC](https://arxiv.org/abs/2004.08514), a concise and effective method for semi-supervised semantic segmentation.

+Stay tuned for Dynamic Mutual Training (DMT), an updated version of DST-CBC, which has overall better and stabler performance and will be released early November.

 ## Main results